 Furthermore, teenagers around Miller’s age are in the second most critical biological stage of their lives.
-Psychological education is critical for them to develop into mature and full-fledged adults (Jackson, 21).
+Psychological education is critical for them to develop into mature and socialized adults (Jackson, 21).
 Most prisons give education and work programs to inmates who seek advanced rehabilitation.
 However, those resources can be denied to a prison by his or her correctional facility if the prisoner is serving a full life sentence without the chance of parole.
 This not only psychologically cripples juvenile inmates such as Miller, but also makes them into much worse adults.
-They have no hope and they have no outlets to help them learn.
+They have no hope and they have no guidance to help them learn.

 When the jury decides to give someone the death penalty, they always look at mitigating factors and circumstances of the crime because the death penalty is the most severe form of capital punishment.
-However, when reaching a verdit of life sentence without parole to anyone who commits first degree murder, the jury doesn’t do as good of job deciding how harsh they should be once the verdict has been decided.
-Therefore, in Miller’s case and in cases similar to Miller’s the jury recommends this sentence and doesn’t really do a good job of looking at mitigating factors such as his age (Jackson 23).
+However, when reaching a verdict of life sentence without parole to anyone who commits first degree murder, the jury doesn’t do as thorough a job deciding how harsh they should be once the verdict has been decided.
+Therefore, in Miller’s case and in cases similar to Miller’s the jury recommends this sentence and doesn’t consider mitigating factors such as his age (Jackson 23).
 After all, 90% of those given the sentence of life without the possibility of parole, since 1971, were given that sentence upon being declared guilty.
 Only 10 percent of them were sentenced after considering mitigating factors (Jackson 25).

-Jackson argued that because Miller’s age wasn’t considered enough when sentencing him, that the Supreme Court should reverse his sentence and give him clemency.
+Jackson argued that because Miller’s age wasn’t considered enough when sentencing him, the Supreme Court should reverse his sentence and give him clemency.
 This brings up the larger question of what is justice.
 To understand this better, we should look at systems of justice starting in antiquity.

-The first instance of written law was the Hammurabi Code around 1795 BC to 1750 BC.
-King Hammurabi was the ruler of Babylon and started the world’s first city.
+The first instance of written law was the Hammurabi Code from around 1795 BC to 1750 BC.
+King Hammurabi was the ruler of Babylon and directed the founding of the world’s first city.
 He had a set of laws arranged in groups that were carved in a black stone monument eight feet high.
 This was intended to be a monument in the metropolis to be read by everyone.
 The law involved religion and saluted the gods before and after they were stated.
-The idea of a separation between church and state had not existed yet.
-This played into the punishments that were dealt in this society.
-One had the choice between immediate death or casting themselves into the Euphrates river.
-If you could survive and swim across the river, that meant god thought you were innocent.
+The idea of a separation between church and state did not existed yet.
+The laws describe the punishments that were dealt in this society.
+Convicted prisoners had the choice between immediate death or casting themselves into the Euphrates river.
+If a prisoner could survive and swim across the river, that meant god thought the prisoner was innocent.
 One staggering punishment was that if you built someone’s house and it fell and they died, you were put to death.
 If it killed their son too, your son was put to death as well.
 This is where the idea of “an eye for an eye” started.
-In Jewish law these types of ideals and punishments continued.
-(Common Law)
+In the Jewish notion of law, law is based on ideals and that mistakes will bring punishment (Common Law)